October 22, 1924 – June 28, 2005

 One day Russ and Florence stopped at a church on Chapel Street in Norwood where they were holding an event.
 One of the exhibits was an eight foot tall metal Eiffel Tower.
 She always wanted to visit France and never got to go, so Russ bought the Eiffel tower and put it on the front lawn.
 That was sometime before or around 1973.
 The Eiffel tower was hidden from view by several pine trees in front of the house until the mid 1980’s, but as the trees fell or were removed, the tower became a local landmark.
 To this day people stop and take photos of it or with it.
 A photo in front of the tower is often listed on local scavenger hunt lists.

 Once he retired, Russ loved a good cup of tea at home and liked to eat his meals in bed.
-For several years he would head down to McDonald’s on Broadway and have coffee with his friends and “shoot the breeze”.
-He was always a talented storyteller, and it was often hard to tell which ones were exaggerated or flat out made up.
+For several years he would head down to McDonald’s on Broadway every morning and have coffee with his friends and “shoot the breeze”.

 Over the years, Russ invited many people to stay in the house at 311 Nahatan St. When there was a fire in the apartment across the street, a house painter from Ireland had no place to go, so Russ let him stay on the couch for a few months.

 For many years he marched in the annual Norwood 4th of July parade and was chosen as the Grand Marshall of the parade in 2004.